microsoft/fast/packages/web-components/fast-foundation/docs/api-report.md

     toggle(): void;
 }

-// Warning: (ae-incompatible-release-tags) The symbol "disclosureTemplate" is marked as @public, but its signature references "ElementDefinitionContext" which is marked as @alpha
-// Warning: (ae-incompatible-release-tags) The symbol "disclosureTemplate" is marked as @public, but its signature references "FoundationElementDefinition" which is marked as @alpha
-//
 // @public
 export const disclosureTemplate: (context: ElementDefinitionContext, definition: FoundationElementDefinition) => ViewTemplate<Disclosure>;

 // @public
 export function display(displayValue: CSSDisplayPropertyValue): string;

-// Warning: (ae-incompatible-release-tags) The symbol "Divider" is marked as @public, but its signature references "FoundationElement" which is marked as @alpha
-//
 // @public
 export class Divider extends FoundationElement {
     role: DividerRole;